ubaldot/vim-latex-tools/README.md

 > [!WARNING]
 >
 > The backwards search does not work in WSL, see
 > [this issue](https://github.com/pwmt/zathura/issues/679).
-I don't know it it
+I don't know if it
-> works with ordinary Linux because I don't have installed.
+> works with ordinary Linux because I don't have any Linux machine available.
 If someone wants
 > to give it a try and let me know I would appreciate it.

 ### MacOS